Learn the science behind:

 All purpose & self raising flour

-All purpose is a flour meant to be suitable for, exactly, all purposes.
+All-purpose is a flour meant to be suitable for, exactly, all purposes.
 Hence it’s not great at one thing, but decently good at a lot of things.
 It has a moderate protein content and extraction rate appropriate for a white flour.

-Bread flour is flour made form a high protein content.
-It tends to have a very similar extraction rate compared to all purpose flour (so milled in a similar way) but it’s made from different wheats.
+Bread flour has a high protein content.
+It tends to have a very similar extraction rate compared to all purpose flour (so milled in a similar way) but it’s made from different wheat varieties.

-Cake flour has a lower extraction rate than all purpose flour.
-You could compare all purpose flour with the French 55 flour, whereas cake flour is more comparable to the 45 type.
-Also, cake flour is maede from wheat types that have a lot lower protein content.
+Cake flour has a lower extraction rate and protein content than all purpose flour.
+Whereas all purpose flour is quite similar to French 55 flour, cake flour is more comparable to the 45 type.

 Online you will find a lot of ways to make your own cake flour.
 Generally, it involves mixing cake flour with corn starch.
-Whereas this does lower the overall protein content, it does not give you the same xtraction rate a scake flour has.
-Therefore, you will continue to notice the difference and it is not a one on one replacement in most applications.
+Whereas this does lower the overall protein content, it does not give you the same extraction rate.
+Therefore, you will continue to notice differences.

-Step 1: decide whether you need a high or low protein content.
-Cakes, cookies & scones can do well with a low(er) protein content whereas pasta and bread work better with a higher protein content.
+Cakes, cookies & scones do well with a low(er) protein content.
+Pasta and bread work better with a higher protein content.

-Step 2: determine how delicate your product needs to be.
-A whole wheat flour will always result in a less fine, airy product.
-It will be more dense and will require more water.
+A whole wheat flour will always result in a less delicate product.
+Products made with it will be denser and will require more water.
 However, it does contain more fiber, which can be an important health-based choice.

 Ameden, K. (King arthur flour), How to substitue read flour for all purpose flour, 2016, link